K-SuhasM/FileFlow/README.md

 # FileFlow 2026

-FileFlow is a modern file organization tool built using Python and CustomTkinter created by me
+FileFlow is a Python-based modern file organization tool that automatically sorts files into folders.

 ## Features